 Reaching the summit was my goal—though friends braved the weather and climbed with me.
 I climbed these six mountain peaks for everyone I know, who is facing cancer for the first and hopefully the only time!

-Currently, I’m praying daily for close to 15 people, who have received a diagnosis of cancer and are wondering if life will ever be the same.
-It won’t, but it can be better than even before your diagnosis.
 As I have pushed myself to climb and to summit mountains in North Carolina and now in Tennessee, I have discovered a new strength deep inside—a strength that won’t let me give in, especially to fearful thoughts.

 So on this very blustery day, I walked the AT for three miles and then jumped on the half mile trail up Clingman’s Dome’s summit.
 It was a straight up hike so it’s listed as strenuous, and it is.
 I had much rather reach a mountain peak via a rocky, woody trail than walk a hard man-made pathway.
-But I did it; and now, it can be placed in the record books!
+But I did it; and now, it can be placed in my record books!

 Mt.
 Collins may have eluded us but that’s okay.
 It’s on our radar; and after the first of the year, spring will return quickly.
 In fact, before leaving the area, I whispered to Mt.
 Collins, “I came through and I shall return!”
-That’s a General MacArthur promise!

-The “space ship” on top of Clingman’s Dome is just weird, but we used it for our summit photos.
+I admit that the “space ship look” on top of Clingman’s Dome is just weird, but we used it for our summit photos.
 The winds were so strong (up to 35 miles per hour) at the tower that we were afraid our cameras and iPhones would be literally blown out of our hands!
-This is our sixth peak in the Southern Sixers Hiking Challenge.
-It is the highest summit in the Smokies.
-Now, I can get my commemorative patch!
-Yahoo!